linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Short-Rate Term Structure Models.md

 Notably, equation (27) defining function  $b(t,T)$  will coincide with previously discussed equation (24) if  $\gamma_{2} = 0$ .
 If we have a single-factor model, the linear relationship between long rates and the short rate will have a slope of  $b(t,t + T) / T$ .
 This slope, found for an affine diffusive model, won't change if we add jumps of factor-independent intensity and size.
 Hence, in such affine models, jumps and diffusions are equally propagated from the short rate to long rates.
 Knowing that actually observed long rates are chiefly diffusive and the short rate is notably jumpy, one can conclude that the jump-diffusive setting makes more practical sense within the frame of multifactor modeling.

 Using jump-diffusion models may be required when valuing options struck away from the current forward rate (that is, the ATM point).
-Aside from the volatility skew, option pricing features volatility smile, or simply an
+Aside from the volatility skew, option pricing features volatility smile, or simply an excessive convexity in  $\sigma_{K}$ .

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/66256f4b-1176-4bdd-adf3-458dec1636a0/d312637023ff4542b2e836340138feba8b1a53d837fc297903d315e8fe3c5f14.jpg)
 A. 1-month Expiration on Various Swap Tenors